NEW Rosalind Franklin programme - open for applications

-Mary Seacole Programme for first time leaders 2018/19 applications now open!
+Mary Seacole Programme for first time leaders is open for applications

 The concept of learning how to be a leader when you’re in the thick of your day to day responsibilities can seem rather abstract, but the Mary Seacole programme is grounded in reality and results in real workplace application.